-Owner(s): John Anderson, Village of River Forest Director of Public Works and allow water to infiltrate into the soil.
+Owner(s): Cary McLean, Village of River Forest Sustainability Commission and allow water to infiltrate into the soil.

-Objective: Continue to replace alleyways with permeable pavers to reduce help reduce area flooding.
+Objective: Continue to replace alleyways with permeable pavers to help reduce area flooding.

 Strategy: Continue to Identify alleyways for repaving where permeable surfaces can be used to reduce flooding scheduled for resurfacing will receive priority and be reworked with permeable pavers.
 A schedule for alleys with permeable pavers will also be maintained.